Virtual-Finland-Development/access-finland/docs/README.af-mvp.security.md

 ### AWS WAF

 The application is deployed using cloudfront distribution that is protected by a WAF.
 The WAF is configured to only allow access if the request has a valid cognito session cookie.
 The invalid requests are redirected to the cognito login page.
 The WAF configuration is defined in the [../infra/af-mvp/resources/webApplicationFirewall.ts](../infra/af-mvp/resources/webApplicationFirewall.ts) file.

+A quick setting for enabling or disabling the WAF is defined in the stage specific pulumi configuration files eg: [../infra/af-mvp/Pulumi.mvp-staging.yaml](../infra/af-mvp/Pulumi.mvp-staging.yaml) in the `waf:enabled` field.

 ### AWS Cognito